 And so there are many variables that come into play, all of which affect the tone of the tube.

 Capacitance of The Tube Design Affects Warmth

-In the case of a warmer sounding tube, these factors come together to create what is called capacitance.
-This capacitance can react to the different frequencies it is amplifying in positive and negative ways.
+These factors come together to create what is called capacitance.
+This capacitance can react to different frequencies it is amplifying.
+This can be in positive and negative ways.

 Layout Of the Tube Design